Popular Stories

 Someone replied, “If you wash in cold water, you may wish to dissolve it… I wash in a mix of cold & warm.
 Never had an issue.”

-Here’s everything you need to know if you plan to incorporate washing soda into your cleaning routine, plus 3 recipes for you to try.
+Here’s everything you need to know if you plan to incorporate washing soda into your cleaning routine, along with three recipes to try.

-It can soften water, meaning it’s better at lifting dirt, like body oils in clothing, and tackling grease and stains.
+Washing soda can soften water, making it better at lifting dirt, like body oils, from clothing and tackling grease and stains.
 The softer water allows for a deeper penetration into fabrics and cleans more thoroughly.

 Washing soda is a secret cleaning weapon for many, particularly in the Mums Who Clean group.